Category Archives: 1957 Films

 Grade: B

-The screenplay is riddled with plausibility issues bordering on offensiveness and silliness and a good look at the patriarchal mindset of the times.
-The message is twofold.
-The fashion industry and Hollywood equally embraced these norms at the time the film was made.
+The screenplay is riddled with plausibility issues bordering on offensiveness and silliness.
+It also provides a good look at the patriarchal mindset of the time.
+The message is twofold: The fashion industry and Hollywood equally embraced these norms when the film was made.

 In a word, the overall film is dated.